-The Company's U.S. Card segment consisted of \$46.6 billion of U.S. consumer credit card loans as of March 31, 2005, marketed to consumers across the full credit spectrum.
+The Company's U.S. Card segment consisted of \$46.4 billion of U.S. consumer credit card loans as of June 30, 2005, marketed to consumers across the full credit spectrum.
 The Company's strategy for its U.S. Card segment is to offer compelling, value-added products to its customers.
-The Company expects balanced growth across the various credit risk segments of its credit card portfolio in 2005.

 The competitive environment is currently intense for credit card products.
 Industry mail volume has increased substantially in recent years, resulting in declines in response rates to the Company's new customer solicitations over time.
-Additionally, the increase in other consumer loan products, such as home equity loans, has put pressure on growth throughout the credit card industry.
-These competitive pressures are continuing to increase due to, among other things, increasing consolidation within the industry.
-Despite this intense pressure, the Company continues to believe that its IBS capabilities will enable it to originate new credit card accounts that exceed the Company's return on investment requirements and to generate a loan growth rate in line with the industry growth rate.
+Additionally, the increase in other consumer loan products, such as home equity loans, puts pressure on growth throughout the credit card industry.
+These competitive pressures are continuing to increase as a result of, among other things, increasing consolidation within the industry.
+The industry's response to this competitive pressure has been to increase mail volumes to record levels, and in some parts of the market, most notably the lower and middle parts of the prime segment, offer extremely low up front pricing that appears to make profitability heavily dependent on penalty repricing well beyond "go to" rates.
+The Company is choosing to limit is marketing in those selected segments because it believes the prevailing pricing practices will compromise both economic returns and customer loyalty over the long term for the sake of short term growth.
+Instead, the Company is focusing its efforts where it sees better opportunities to deliver profitable growth and create long term customer loyalty, such as in reward cards.
+Despite this intense pressure, the Company continues to believe that its marketing capabilities will enable it to originate new credit card accounts that exceed the Company's return on investment requirements and to generate a loan growth rate in the low single digits in 2005.

 The Company's credit card products marketed to consumers with less established or higher risk credit profiles continue to experience steady mail volume and increased pricing competition.
 These products generally feature higher annual percentage rates, lower credit lines, and annual membership fees.
 These products produce revenues more quickly than higher credit quality loans.
-Additionally, since these borrowers are generally viewed as higher risk, they tend to be more likely to pay late or exceed their credit limit, which results in additional fees assessed to their accounts.
-The Company's strategy has been, and is expected to continue to be, to offer on these accounts competitive annual percentage rates and annual membership fees appropriate to the risk they present.
+The Company's strategy has been, and is expected to continue to be, to offer on these accounts, competitive annual percentage rates and annual membership fees appropriate to the risk they present.